 Furthermore, E.Y.
-Kanter and S.R Sianturi argued, "the language of the law is often not the same as everyday language.
-There are times when the language of the law has a broader or narrower meaning, it may even be perceived as somewhat deviant".15
+Kanter and S.R Sianturi argued, 'the language of the law is often not the same as everyday language.
+There are times when the language of the law has a broader or narrower meaning, it may even be perceived as somewhat deviant".11

-Marjanne Termorshuizen-Arts in her paper argues, a formulation of the law must fulfil several principles, namely:16
+Marjanne Termorshuizen-Arts in her paper argues that a formulation of the law must fulfil several principles, namely:

-- Lex Scripta principle, which means that criminal provisions must be formulated in advance.
-In addition to providing legal certainty to citizens, it will also provide similar certainty for government officials who must enforce criminal law, such as police and prosecutors. - 2.
+- Lex Scripta principle, which means that the criminal provisions must have been formulated first.
+Besides being able to provide legal certainty to citizens, it will also provide similar certainty for government officials who must enforce criminal law, such as police and prosecutors. - 2.
 Lex Certa principle, i.e. the formulation of the statutory provisions must be clear and clear. - 3.
 Lex Stricta principle, which means that the formulation must be quite strict and limited in scope.

 Marjanne Termorshuizen-Arts argues that criminal legislation should provide legal certainty to citizens.
 Theoretically, by reading the provisions of legislation or even the Book of Law, a citizen can trace whether an act or action (which he might want to do) is threatened with criminal sanctions or not.
-In this way, citizens can know and make choices including considering the consequences of the actions they will take, of course, provided that the formulation or wording of the statutory provisions is clear enough.17
+In this way, citizens can know and make choices including considering the consequences of the actions they will take, of course, provided that the formulation or wording of the statutory provisions is clear enough.12